Dogecoin Hits Another All-Time High Just Below 45 Cents Amid Elon Musk-SNL Speculation | Benzinga

 Why It Matters: On Monday, Musk remarked on Twitter that “the DOGEFATHER” would “definitely” feature in the comedy and variety show that airs on the Comcast Corporation’s (NASDAQ:CMCSA) NBC.

-The DOGEFATHER is a portmanteau of Dogecoin and the cult class “The Godfather.”
+The DOGEFATHER is a portmanteau of Dogecoin and the cult classic “The Godfather.”

 The buzz surrounding DOGE has pushed it to become the fifth-largest cryptocurrency by market capitalization, which at press time stood at $53.06 billion.
 Stablecoin Tether (USDT) now sits below Dogecoin with a $42.17 billion market capitalization.